adamsitnik/performance/docs/profiling-workflow-corefx.md

 ##### Analyzing the Results

-Once we get the data filtered we can start the analyzis.
+Once we get the data filtered we can start the analysis.

 The `By Name` tab contains the list of all methods captured during profile time.
 This list is by default sorted in descending order by **Exc**lusive CPU time.
-It means that the most expensive methods wich perform actual CPU computation are at the top of the table.
+It means that the most expensive methods which perform actual CPU computation are at the top of the table.
 These are the methods you care about.

 ![By name tab](img/perfview_15_by_name.png)